dsc-courses/dsc10-2024-fa/index.md

 <!--{: .success }
-Welcome to DSC 10!
-To start, read the [syllabus](https://dsc10.com/syllabus) carefully, paying special attention to the ["Getting Started"](https://dsc10.com/syllabus/#-getting-started) section.
-Make sure to complete the [Welcome Survey](https://forms.gle/4j7t87VWsaJCYbnn8) and [Pretest](https://practice.dsc10.com/pretest/) to get off to a good start!
+>Welcome to DSC 10!
+Make sure to read this website thoroughly and complete the items in the [Getting Started](https://dsc10.com/syllabus/#-getting-started) checklist.
+These are due **Sunday, September 29th at 11:59pm**.
 -->